-The NFSA is releasing Phillip Noyce’s 1971 Aquarius Festival documentary Good Afternoon plus several of his early short films on DVD for the first time.
+The NFSA is releasing Phillip Noyce’s 1971 Aquarius Festival documentary Good Afternoon plus several of his early short films for the first time.

 BY JOHN BRADY